- Religion and Philosophy»

 Stop craving what other people have

 When we are jealous, we risk provoking an obsessive desire to have what other people have – which the Bible calls “coveting.”
-One of the ten commandments says that we should not covet anything that belongs to our neighbour such as their possessions, their mate, or their property ((Exodus 20:17).
-Covetousness leads to quarrelling, fighting and untimately, murder (James 4:2).
+One of the ten commandments says that we should not covet anything that belongs to our neighbor such as their possessions, their mate, or their property ((Exodus 20:17).
+Covetousness leads to quarreling, fighting and ultimately, murder (James 4:2).

 TV guru Dr. Phil often says that “You can’t change what you don’t acknowledge.”
 A part of each day can be devoted to analyzing our true thoughts and feelings.
 If we feel like hypocrites that smile at the people while we really want to stab them in the back, “Houston, we have a problem.”
 We can start defeating envy by taking our thoughts captive to Christ (2 Corinthians 10:4-5).
 We can also make a list of the positive qualities that we have, and feel good about ourselves.
 A friend can help by contributing to the list.